• Skip to primary navigation

 You cannot have popsicles when you are doing a Whole30.
 The Whole30 program does not allow any desserts to be eaten when on the program.

-Other recipes you will love:
+Other desserts you will love:

-• Paleo Strawberry Vanilla Popsicles
+The Best Strawberry Vanilla Popsicles (so easy!)

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!